SOUTH DAKOTA

 (1870 - 1884), near Reliance

-Originally named Post at Lower Brulé Indian Agency, or Fort Lower Brulé, located 15 miles south, then moved to the current site in 1870, opposite Crow Creek.
+Originally named Post at Lower Brulé Indian Agency, or Fort Lower Brulé, located 15 miles south, opposite Chamberlain, then moved to the current site one month later, opposite Crow Creek.
 Renamed in 1878.
-The exact site, northeast of town, is now under water.
+The exact site, northeast of town, is now underwater.
+All remaining visible traces were washed away in the 1952 flood.
+The Officers' Quarters was sold and later became the Taft Hotel in Chamberlain, at King and Main Streets, until 1962.
+It was moved in 1989 to the vicinity of Exit 263 of I-90, but burned down in 1990.

 Fort Thompson